Oversupply is when your breasts produce more milk than your baby needs. This can be stressful for both you and your baby.

 Rule out any health issues

-Make sure your baby doesn’t have a health issue that could cause them to not be able to handle the milk flow.
+Make sure your baby does not have a health issue that affects how they handle the milk flow.

 Health issues that cause problems with feeding include: